 NECESSARY CAUTIONS: It shall not be assumed that the investment recommendations herein will necessarily be profitable.
-The information published in SMI is carefully compiled from sources believed to be correct, but no warranty as to accuracy is made.
+The information published by Sound Mind Investing is carefully compiled from sources believed to be correct, but no warranty as to accuracy is made.
 SMI is not responsible for any errors or omissions.
 The counsel given in this publication is not a substitute for personalized legal, tax, or financial planning advice.

 NO CONFLICTS OF INTEREST: Nothing in this report constitutes an offer to sell any investment.
-Investments should be made only after a careful consideration of the fund prospectus.
-Other than the Sound Mind Investing funds and the Omnium/TDA brokerage arrangements, SMI receives no financial benefits, payments, or incentives from any financial organization recommended in the SMI newsletter or this report.
+Investment should be made only after careful consideration of a fund prospectus.
+SMI Advisory Services is an affiliated company of the SMI newsletter and acts as the advisor to the Sound Mind Investing Funds.
+Apart from the activities of SMI Advisory Services, SMI receives no financial benefits, payments, or incentives from any other financial organization recommended in the SMI newsletter or this report.

 SOURCE & COPYRIGHT: This report is an adaptation of material that has appeared previously in the Sound Mind Investing monthly newsletter or The Sound Mind Investing Handbook, A Step-by-Step Guide to Managing Your Money from a Biblical Perspective.
-Copyright © 2009 by Austin Pryor.
+Copyright © 2017 by Austin Pryor.
 All rights are reserved.
-No part of this report may be reproduced in any fashion without the prior written consent of Sound Mind Investing.
-2/2009
+No part of this report may bereproduced in any fashion without the prior written consent of Sound Mind Investing.
+9/2017